- Get Involved

 KICKAPOO TRACE.
 The Kickapoo Trace was a trail leading from the village of the Kickapoo Indians in the area of present Frankston in northeastern Anderson County to the John Burgess survey in the area of western Polk County.
 The trail followed a route southward near the site of present Neches and Slocum in Anderson County, across present Houston County fifteen miles east of Crockett, through the area of Trinity County eight miles west of Groveton, and then across the present western boundary of Polk County to merge with the Coushatta Trace in the John Burgess survey on Kickapoo Creek.
 The length ofthe Kickapoo Trace was ninety miles.
 The trail was apparently used by the Kickapoo Indians to contact Coushatta Indians along the Trinity River and to get to the Coushatta Trace for travel to the interior of Texas.
 Although a creek in western Polk County was named Kickapoo Creek, there is no evidence that members ofthe Kickapoo tribe ever established a village in this area.

 BIBLIOGRAPHY:Mary Whatley Clarke, Chief Bowles and the Texas Cherokees (Norman: University of Oklahoma Press, 1971).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Howard N. Martin, "KICKAPOO TRACE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bpk02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Howard N. Martin, "KICKAPOO TRACE," accessed September 20, 2019, http://www.tshaonline.org/handbook/online/articles/bpk02.